-To accompany the launch of Xiris’ new audio monitoring technology, we are continuing our series about sound in welding.
-So far, we have covered the announcement of our audio monitoring equipment, benefits of adding audio to your weld camera, and the sounds of GMAW.
-Today we are investigating sound in GTAW, or TIG welding.
+In this blog, we are continuing our series What Does Welding Sound Like.
+So far, we have covered the benefits of adding audio to your weld camera, and the sounds of GMAW.
+Today we are investigating sound in GTAW/TIG welding.

 GTAW is typically characterized by a high-pitched hum or buzz.1 The polarity of the electrical current—whether it’s AC or DC—affects sound in TIG.
 AC TIG is much louder than DC.
 As amperage increases, welding noise will also increase.2